SBNSoftware/SBNSoftware.github.io/sbndcode_wiki/SBND_Trigger.md

   _EvHists:_     if SaveHists=true, which event numbers to save the histograms for, max number of events = 3 (default = [1,2,3])

 **Read the Products**
   The module outputs a pmttriggerproducer product, with object name sbnd::comm::pmtTrigger, that containes the numPassed and maxPMTs variables described above.
-An example of how to read these can be found in the commisioning hitdumper module (```bash  sbndcode/Commissioning/HitDumper_module.cc```).
+An example of how to read these can be found in the commisioning hitdumper module (```sbndcode/Commissioning/HitDumper_module.cc```).
 Below is the main code from this module.

   ```bash
       art::Handle<std::vector<sbnd::comm::pmtTrigger> > pmtTriggerListHandle;